campa-consortium/pals/source/element-kinds.md

 - [**ReferenceChangeP**](#s:ref.change.params): Reference energy change and/or reference time correction.
 - [**TrackingP**](#s:tracking.params): Tracking parameters.

-The length of this element is considered to be zero so if `length` is specified, it must be zero.
+The `length` of this element must be zero.

 %---------------------------------------------------------------------------------------------------
 (s:mask)=